 Other Apple Cider Vinegar Uses & Benefits

-ACV eliminates underarm body odour when used in place of deodorant because it reduces the pH of the skin.
+ACV eliminates underarm, foot and body odour because it reduces the pH of the skin.

 Fruit & Vegetable Wash

 One of the little known, handy uses for apple cider vinegar is for removing unwanted pesticide residues from "non-organic" fruits and vegetables such as apples, carrots, beets, celery and winter leafy greens.